-The P0351 code may appear when your car’s primary computer, which is often referred to as the powertrain control module (PCM), perceives a problem with the cylinder #1 ignition coil or its circuit.
+The P0351 code appears when the powertrain control module (ECM/PCM) perceives a problem with the cylinder #1 ignition coil or its circuit.

 What Does the P0351 Code Mean?